"Don't Fear The

 never try to kill herself again.

-Xander...she should have turned to him after Oz had been killed.
-But no,
+Xander...she should have turned to him after Oz had

 she'd kept her sorrow to herself, let it wash over her for months.